At E3 2016, Microsoft announced "Project Scorpio" — the beastly next Xbox.

 Do you need a 4K TV?

 Yes, mostly.
 To see the benefit of sharper resolutions above 1080p, you will need a 4K television.
-We've rounded up some of the best 4K TVs right here.
+But some information we received recently has changed the game a little.

 Project Scorpio will also probably be much faster for running apps, multi-tasking, and navigating the dashboard in general, although I'm not sure many will find it worthwhile to buy an entirely new console to gain a bit of speed in these areas.